-The following are the current (2006) PSIA Education/Certification Standards.
+The following are the current PSIA Education/Certification Standards.
 Referenced to PSIA-AASI's Core Concepts (2001), PSIA's Alpine Technical Manual (2002) and PSIA's Nordic Technical Manual (2005), terminology consistent with these manuals is used throughout this document.
-These standards provide a training focus, and represent a minimum competency for each level of certification.
+These standards provide a training focus, and represent a minimum competency for registered instructors and each level of certification (I, II and III).